Campus Improvement Plan

 Evaluation Data Sources: EOY District Formative Assessment

-Strategy 1: Increase student opportunities for authentic problem based learning and vocabulary development so that all students, (including English Language Learners, Economically Disadvantaged, children with disabilities, Homeless, At Risk), participate: in at least two projects: and in two field investigation experiences (such as Oil Ranch, Zoo, community businesses, in learning school experiences) to provide relevant connections to their learning.
+Strategy 1: Increase student opportunities for authentic project based learning and vocabulary development so that all students, (including English Language Learners, Economically Disadvantaged, children with disabilities, Homeless, At Risk), participate: in at least two projects: and in two field investigation experiences (such as Oil Ranch, Zoo, community businesses, in learning school experiences) to provide relevant connections to their learning.
 The students will also participate in transitional visits to their future elementary schools to better understand the world around them, build vocabulary, and transitional knowledge of their future in education.

 Strategy's Expected Result/Impact: Rigorous and authentic learning experiences will result in increased student performance.